Aviteus/kataWemanity/README.md

-for this project, I develop using TDD. i use The MVC model, and i start with the model.
+for this project, I develop using TDD. i use The MVC model, and i start with the model because both Controller and view need it and because it is independent.

  first I create the Test class.

+Now i have the class and i've tried to create an object Account but it does not exist.